15,95 €

 Autorenporträt

 Rachel Corbett is the author of You Must Change Your Life, which won the Marfield Prize, the National Award for Arts Writing.
-A features writer at New York magazine, her writing has also appeared in the New Yorker, New York Times Magazine, and Atlantic.
+She is a features writer at New York magazine, her writing has appeared in The New Yorker, New York Times Magazine, and Atlantic.
 She lives in Brooklyn, New York.